 - There are 5 standard paint sheens ranging from Flat (which has no sheen) to High Gloss (which has the highest sheen).

-- Flat paint has a gorgeous soft velvety look to it.
+- Flat paint has a gorgeous soft velvet look to it because it has no reflection.
 High Gloss has a very shiny look to it.

 - The glossier the paint, the less pigment in it.

-- The more flat the paint the less resin it has in it.
+- The more flat the paint is, the less resin it has in it.

-- Flat paint is great for walls with a lot of imperfections like historical homes.
+- Flat paint is great for walls with surface imperfections like the walls of historical homes.
 Flat sheen paint disguises imperfections whereas high gloss will magnify imperfections.

 Thankfully today’s paint formulas have become more advanced than they used to be, so even Flat paint is washable to a certain degree.

-So here are the paint tips on How to Pick the Perfect Paint Sheen and all the Sheen Types:
+How to Pick the Perfect Paint Sheen and a list of Paint Finishes:

 High gloss paint looks fabulous on furniture and gives furniture that amazing ‘lacquered’ look.